-Both ATADesigns and Switchscene (printers) first met Karen Spooner, Matron at Towerview Care - Bridge, Burton and Trent Court at the Dementia Expo in Birmingham.
+Both ATADesigns and bespoke wallpaper printers Wallsmiths first met Karen Spooner, Matron at Towerview Care - Bridge, Burton and Trent Court at the Dementia Expo in Birmingham.
 Karen was looking for a designer who could provide Towerview with a stimulating environment.
 Due to the complex behaviours that can be displayed by some of the gentlemen, at the care home.
 The wall-coverings needed to be robust.
 Towerview is a working environment, so the wall-coverings needs to be tough and durable to deal with the day to day wear and tear of a nursing home.
-Karen liked my designs, and ideas so asked myself and Gareth Wyn Jones (Switchscene) to meet the team.”
+Karen liked my designs, and ideas so asked myself and Gareth Wyn Jones (Wallsmiths) to meet the team.”

 It was a great pleasure working with Towerview Care on this project.
 Our brief from Towerview was to create mural/wall-coverings and canvas prints for the gentlemen's social rooms and corridor at Trent Court.

 The Music Wall Mural - Games Room Area Corridor